joshb738/World_Weather_Analysis/README.md

 a) An interactive ***Customer Travel Destinations Map*** that displays a list of potential travel destinations based on user input for weather criteria.

-b) ***Create a Travel Itinerary Map** based on four cities of the users choice.
+b) ***Create a Travel Itinerary Map** based on four cities of the user's choice.
 With the use of Google Maps Directions API, the user will be able to view the travel route between the four cities as well as detailed destination markers

-Both maps will be equipped with destinations markers that provide the user the follwing information:
+Both maps will be equipped with destinations markers that provide the user the following information:

 - Hotel name
 - City